bci-foresee/foresee/README.md

 *Detailed installation instructions for Apple Silicon macOS will be added soon.
 The basic approach will be similar to Linux but with macOS-specific package management.*

+## Project Structure

+The project is organized into two main components:
+- `app/` - Contains the Electron frontend
+- `backend/` - Contains the Python backend including modules, pipeline execution, and analysis tools

 ## Running FORESEE

 FORESEE requires both the Python backend and Electron frontend to be running simultaneously.